ni/nimi-python/docs/nifgen/attributes.rst

 .. py:attribute:: osp_cic_filter_interpolation

     Interpolation factor for the CIC filter.
-If you do not set this value, NI-FGEN  calculates the appropriate value based on the value of the NIFGEN_ATTR_OSP_IQ_RATE attribute.
+If you do not set this value, NI-FGEN  calculates the appropriate value based on the value of the :py:data:`nifgen.Session.osp_iq_rate` attribute.

     The following table lists the characteristics of this property.